hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 ### Edge Cases

 **Ratchet out of sync**
 There will be times when two party's ratchets could get out of sync.
-If this happens, it will be difficult to differentiate between a faulty or spam messages from an attacker.
+If this happens, it will be difficult to differentiate between a faulty or spam message.
 Regardless, there might be times where a ratchet resync will be needed.
 To perform a resync, agent *1* can *authencrypt* a special resync message using both party's identity keys.
 The resync message includes similar data necessary to calculate new ratchet seeds.
+After a resync, the identity keys could be rotated using microledgers to ensure forward secrecy for the resync message.

 # Reference
 [reference]: #reference